LapisHusky/dropperutilities/readme.md

 - `!la` is used to enable automatic alerts for laggy/flame lobbies.
 These alerts are sent in party chat at the end of the countdown in a game.
 Only cases where the countdown is off-time by more than 1/10th of a second are alerted.
 When the countdown is off-time like this, the end run time will also be inaccurate from Hypixel's end, and it may disqualify runs.

 ## How to use (Standard and easiest method)
+- Note: if you're not on Windows, there's a good chance this won't work for you.
+Currently I'm unable to test the linux build and I don't know how to get the MacOS build working.
+If you know how to get either of those to work, please DM me on Discord: Lapis#7110
 - Download the file from [releases](https://github.com/LapisHusky/dropperpartybot/releases) for your operating system (probably Windows)
 - You may move it to a folder, or leave it where it was.
 - Run the .exe file to start the proxy if you're on Windows.
 This program is not officially approved by Microsoft, so Windows may present a security warning.
 You can click More Info and find a Run Anyway button.
 A new window should pop up.
 If everything goes as it should, you should see the text: `Proxy started.
 You may now join localhost in Minecraft.
 Keep this window open in the background.`